KaleyraVideo/VideoiOSSDK/README.md

 - In-app call banner
 - In-app Screensharing (iOS 13.0 and later only)
 - Filesharing
-- Screen device screensharing (iOS 12.0 and later only. **BETA**)
+- Screen device screensharing (iOS 12.0 and later only)

 ## Latest version

-BandyerSDK 2.0.0 version is the latest stable version.
+BandyerSDK 2.1.0 version is the latest stable version, featuring a brand new filesharing UI and the support for broadcast screen sharing

 ## Installation